Maureen Howard: Themes

 Scholars and critics have tended to focus on Howard's concern with the Irish-American experience and its related themes of identity, family, history, and religion.
 Keefe Durso argues that these themes "are all present to one degree or another in Howard's work, but religion and family dominate her thematic landscape".
 She explains that Irish Catholic culture forms the setting in which Howard's dramas play out, and even when Howard's characters break from Catholicism they do so by making new religions out of secular pursuits.
 The scholar Sally Barr Ebest has noted that, in this, Howard's work has much in common with the novels of other Irish-American women writers, which are immersed in Catholic culture.

-Howard is also particularly concerned with identity.
+Howard was also particularly concerned with identity.
 The scholar Kerry Ahearn notes that "the search for identity is her constant theme".
 For the scholar George O'Brien, Howard's work shows how a reckoning with ethnic and family history is essential to understanding personal identity, which otherwise succumbs to "shapelessness" if "conceived…without an adequate negotiation of [ethnic] origins".
 Keefe Durso echoes this notion, stating that Howard's work demonstrates that when "the past is honestly examined and historical truths are confronted…growth will be possible".
 In this way, Howard's work explores how the past is integral to the formation of the self.

-Another of Howard's major thematic concerns is the experience of women.
+Another of Howard's major thematic concerns was the experience of women.
 Most of her novels feature female protagonists, whom Grumbach identifies as "caught in the world of men", although she argues that Howard's work portrays men as equally lost and sympathetic.
 Perrin, too, points out that, rather than depicting antagonism between genders, Howard "has been consistently concerned with how women deal with their families, and especially their mothers".
-In many of her novels, she portrays women balancing both personal and work relationships, or attempting to create art while acknowledging that art is frequently “shaped by the interventions” of others.
+In many of her novels, she portrayed women balancing both personal and work relationships, or attempting to create art while acknowledging that art is frequently “shaped by the interventions” of others.

 Influences

-Howard has written of her admiration for numerous writers, including Virginia Woolf, Edith Wharton, and Flannery O'Connor.
+Howard wrote of her admiration for numerous writers, including Virginia Woolf, Edith Wharton, and Flannery O'Connor.
 Critics have also identified Henry James as an influence on her work.

 Honors

-Howard has won numerous honors for her work.
-Below are honors she has received for both her body of work and individual works.
+Howard won numerous honors for her work.
+Below are honors she received for both her body of work and individual works.